 - avoid and minimize environmental impacts

-FTE identified the need to widen (add capacity to) this portion of Florida’s Turnpike to accommodate forecasted traffic volumes of freight and passenger vehicles for the year 2045.
+The Enterprise identified the need to widen (add capacity to) this portion of Florida’s Turnpike to accommodate forecasted traffic volumes of freight and passenger vehicles for the year 2045.
 The project improvements will include:

 - widening of Florida’s Turnpike to ten lanes